8 Best Horseback Riding in Smoky Mountains (2026 Update)

 • Specialty: Horseback Riding

-Jayell Park Adventure Park features ATV rides, zipline tours, and mountain slides alongside horse riding.
+Jayell Ranch Adventure Park features ATV rides, zipline tours, and mountain slides alongside horse riding.
 Here, you’ll find the longest zipline in the Smokies!

 Located a mile past Dollywood and five minutes from the main parkway, Jayell offers a horse riding experience to remember.
 The park is on a 200-year-old family-owned farm that also runs it.
 The upside to this is that you and your party feel welcome, just like a neighbor would do it.
 The guides are soft-spoken and experienced to teach you how to maneuver to be an avid horse racer or at least a rider.